19hours/sg-statutes/Acts/Trustees Act.md

 Section 27(5)

-Form of Power of Attorney under Section 27 (5)
+Form of Power of Attorney under section 27(5)

 THIS GENERAL TRUSTEE POWER OF ATTORNEY is made on [date] by [name of one donor] of [address of donor] as trustee of [name or details of one trust].